JNOSQL/jnosql-book/en/introduction.md

 * There isn't impact in that change.

 Currently in NoSQL database hasn't standard so a Java developer has some issues:

 * Lock-in vendor

 * To each new database is necessary to learn a new API, any change to another database there is a high impact, once all the communication layer gonna be lost once there isn't a standard API.
 This happens even with the same kind of NoSQL database, for example, a change in a column to another column.

 There is a massive effort to create a common API to make the Java developers life easier, such as Spring Data, Hibernate ORM, and TopLink.
 The JPA is an API popular in Java world, this is why all solutions try to use it, however, this API is created to SQL and not to NoSQL, and it doesn't support all behavior in NoSQL database, many NoSQL hasn't a transaction, and many NoSQL database hasn't support to asynchronous insertion.

 The solution for this case creates a specification that covers the four kinds of NoSQL database.
 The new API should look like the JPA, once the developer has familiarity with this API, besides adding new behavior and new exceptions, when a database has not support to a specific resource.
-Besides the API, another important point is an integration with others Java specifications such as CDI and bean validation.
+Besides the API, another important point is integration with others Java specifications such as CDI and Bean Validation.